ItsLaszlo/tech_notes/docker.md

 ## Key Terms

-#### Container:
+### Container

-A lightweight, standalone, and executable software pacakge that includes everything needed to run a piece of software
+A lightweight, standalone, and executable software package that includes everything needed to run a piece of software
 or
-An isolated process in a machine that can contain an application and all its necessary depenencies.
+An isolated process in a machine that can contain an application and all its necessary dependencies.
 Isolated filesystems provided by an image
 **_Each container should do one thing and do it well_**
+If two containers are on the same network, they can talk to each other.
+If they aren't, they can't.
 \*\*\*\*\*\*\*\*\*\*

-#### Context:
+### Context

 A specific environment where Docker operates and performs actions.
-Similar to a BE(Boot Environment) has the exact rules, settings, and configurations/conditions needed by the app. _ The configuration and settings for Docker to interact with different conatainer env_ Examples: local Docker install, remote Docker host, or a cloud-based container service like AWS ECS or kubernetes.
+Similar to a BE(Boot Environment) has the exact rules, settings, and configurations/conditions needed by the app.
+The configuration and settings for Docker to interact with different container env_ Examples: local Docker install, remote Docker host, or a cloud-based container service like AWS ECS or kubernetes.
 \*\*\*\*\*\*\*\*\*\*

-#### Volumes:
+### Volumes

 Map specific filesystem path on local machine to the container for persistent data
 _Named Volumes:_ Bucket of data.
 Docker maintains the physical location on the disk.
 End user names only needs to remember the name of the volume
 _Bind Mounts:_ We control the exact mountpoint on the host.
 Can be used to persist data or more often to provide additional data inst containers.
 \*\*\*\*\*\*\*\*\*\*

-#### Image:
+### Image

 A template of a container's filesystem.
 It has everything needed to run the application - all dependencies,configuration, scripts, binaries, etc.
 Also has it's own configuration stored like env vars
 \*\*\*\*\*\*\*\*\*\*

-#### Environment variables:
+### Environment variables

 A default command to run on other metadata
 \*\*\*\*\*\*\*\*\*\*

-#### Tags:
+### Tags

 Giving it a unique name and version to be easily identifiable and allows others to pull specific version
 \*\*\*\*\*\*\*\*\*\*